 While there’s plenty of licensed music on TikTok that is credited to the original artists (and counts toward streaming numbers), there are millions and millions of “original audio” tracks.
 The original uploader did not create the majority of these audio files.
 As a brand, if you use this original audio on a video and it attracts the attention of the song’s rights owner, you could get yourself into legal hot water.

 It’s hard when the vast majority of trends on the platform are based around trending audio.
 But as with every other form of marketing, it’s better to be safe than sorry.

 Luckily for brands, TikTok does provide a safe music option, the Commercial Music Library, which houses over 150,000 royalty-free tracks.
 All tracks in the library are available for use by brands and feature talented emerging artists across the globe.
 You will find everything from instrumentals to songs with catchy lyrics, rock to pop, RnB, folk, electronic, and even classical tracks.

 It’s important to note that these rules also apply to influencer posts on behalf of your brand.
 The creator needs to have legal rights to use any music they use, even remixes, or use the Commercial Music Library.

 At TRIBE we’re embracing TikTok, and you definitely should be too.
 We’re passionate about helping brands make the most of the platform and realise their potential.
 Influencer marketing is undoubtedly one of the best ways to achieve this.
 In fact, that's exactly what TikTok's global positioning is about...
 "Don't Make Ads.
 Make TikToks."

-TRIBE helps brands unlock instant branded content from talented and influential creators who already use and love their products.
-With TikTok launching on TRIBE soon, get in touch today to learn about our powerful platform.
+TRIBE helps brands unlock instant branded content from talented and influential creators who already use and love their products, get in touch today to learn about our powerful platform.